-Minor-Ndako offers adapted care and helps children, youngsters and their context in problematic situations.
+Minor-Ndako offers specialized care and help for children, youngsters and their context in problematic situations.
 We focus on children from all over the world, in particular the most vulnerable among them.
 Participation and inclusion in society are the cornerstones of our approach.
-We assure qualitative aid and offer children and youngsters a warm nest that gives them energy and power to go on with their lives.
+We provide qualitative aid and offer children and youngsters a warm home that gives them energy and power to go on with their lives.
 With persistent engagement we aim at finding a durable solution for each of them.

 Minor-Ndako has been recognized by The Flemish Government within the framework of Integrale Jeugdhulp (Integrated Youth Care).

 Minor-Ndako was established in 2002 as a centre for unaccompanied foreign minors.
 The name is derived from the Latin word for a child under the age of 18, a minor, while ndako is the word for home in Lingala, one of the language spoken in the Republic of the Congo.
 The name reflects what we stand for: beside care for minors, we aim at different cultures living together in harmony.

 The centre in Anderlecht has expanded gradually starting as a centre for 15 and later 20 youngsters.
 The extra places were meant to prepare +16 year olds for self sufficiency.
 A department that offers guidance and aid to youngsters in the first few month that they live on their own, was the next logical step.

 Soon afterwards we were asked to use our expertise with different cultures in a formula for children in Brussels.
 The new residential group Benjamin provides shelter for Flemish children between 0 and 12 years old and provides aid and guidance to their families.
 Soon after we created a second residential group, Koala, for children of the same age.
 Jacana was created to offers aid and guidance to children and their families at home, they were later joined by Columbus another service aimed at helping families.